Umlazi: Education

 Umlazi has two FET Colleges, Umlazi Coastal College V and BB Campuses, which are the equivalent of American Community Colleges, and a university, Mangosuthu University of Technology.
 There are schools that produce 100% Matric (Grade 12) pass rate, including Ogwini Comprehensive Technical High School Umlazi Comprehensive Technical High School (ComTech), Menzi High School, Velabahleke High School, Zwelibanzi High School and Qhilika High School.
 About 30% of homes in Umlazi are informal settlements (tin and wooden shacks).
 Most of these informal settlements have been demolished and replaced with brand new homes and roads that are part of the Residential Development Project (RDP).

 Transport

 Roads

-Umlazi is serviced by two freeways, namely the N2 Outer Ring Road, running in a north–south direction from KwaDukuza to Port Shepstone and the M4 Inkosi Albert Luthuli Freeway, running in a north–south direction from the R102/M30 interchange towards Durban in the north-east.
-The main arterial route intersecting Umlazi is the M30 Griffiths Mxenge Highway (previously Mangosuthu Highway) which connects the township with Durban, via the M4, to the north-east and with Umbumbulu to the west.
+Umlazi is serviced by two north–south freeways, namely the N2 Outer Ring Road between KwaDukuza to Port Shepstone and the M4 Inkosi Albert Luthuli Freeway between the R102/M30 interchange and Durban in the north-east.
+The main arterial route intersecting Umlazi is the M30 Griffiths Mxenge Highway (previously Mangosuthu Highway) which connects the township with Durban (via the M4) to the north-east and Umbumbulu to the west.

-Of importance is also the R102 South Coast Road, bypassing Umlazi to the east and connects it with Durban to the north-east and with Isipingo and Prospecton to the south-east, and the M35 Sipho Mkhize Drive, connecting the southern parts of Umlazi with Lotus Park to the south-east and with Folweni to the south-west.
+Of importance is also the R102 South Coast Road bypassing Umlazi to the east, connecting Durban to the north-east and with Isipingo and Prospecton to the south-east, and the M35 Sipho Mkhize Drive, connecting the southern parts of Umlazi with Lotus Park to the south-east and Folweni to the south-west.